 History

-This history was written in 2005 by Rev. Don Lee, Board President
+The history below was written in 2005 by Rev. Don Lee, Board President

 A caring community creates a winter shelter